JvoProgramming/TravelBoost/README.md

 4. Refresh to see changes

 ## Contributing
 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please open a PR and we will review it.

 ## Documentation
 - [Web Application Documentation](client/webapp/DOCUMENTATION.md)